Cash and Cash Equivalents

 Cash equivalents are investments that can be readily converted to cash.
 Common examples of cash equivalents include commercial paper, treasury bills, short term government bonds, marketable securities, and money market holdings.
 An item should satisfy the following criteria to qualify for cash equivalent.

 - The investment should be short term.
-They should mature in less than three months.
-If they mature in more than three months they will be classified as other investments.
+They should typically mature in less than three months.
+If they mature in more than three months they most likely will be classified as other investments.

 - They should be highly liquid.
 This means that they should be easily sold in the market.
 The buyers of these investments should be easily available.